 • Post-Operative Rehabilitation

 • Muscular disorders

 When and where can I book a physiotherapy appointment?

 Appointments are available Tuesday from 1.30pm until 9.00pm, Wednesday from 7.30am until 3.00pm and Friday from 7.30am until 3.00pm.
-Your first appointment will last approximately 45mins with subsequent follow up appointments lasting approximately 30minutes.
+Your first appointment will last approximately 45 minutes with subsequent follow up appointments lasting approximately 30 minutes.

 Appointments can be booked at a mutually convenient time via email or telephone.

-Depending on availability appointments are offered at my clinic in in Scunthorpe, North Lincolnshire, at your home or at a sporting venue as required
+Appointments are offered at my clinic in in Scunthorpe, North Lincolnshire.